School band in formation wearing red shirts and black shorts

 The city selected BLWall Consulting to assist with community engagement efforts of all overlapping park bond projects located in southeast Raleigh.
 This concerted effort will ensure equitable engagement, effective coordination between projects, and provide timely updates, while building strong partnerships with the community around project implementation.

-After the project kickoff there will be opportunities for the community to provide feedback and engage with staff and the consultant teams.
+After the project kickoff there will be opportunities for the community to provide feedback and engage with staff and the consultant teams with a combination of in-person and online engagement.

 Community Advisory Group